 Mature applicants 30 years of age and over, not possessing a bachelor’s degree, may apply for acceptance into the Diploma of Pastoral Studies and Leadership.

 Mature applicants without a bachelor’s degree may not apply for the Master of Theological Studies program.
-Mature applicants without a bachelor’s degree may, under certain circumstances, be considered for acceptance into the Master of Divinity program after successful completion of one of the two following options.
+Mature applicants without a bachelor’s degree may, under certain circumstances, be considered for acceptance into the Master of Divinity program by first entering the Graduate Certificate of Theological Studies.
+Such students will be considered for entrance to the Master of Divinity program upon completion of the Graduate Certificate of Theological Studies with an AGPA of 2.50 or above.

 STUDENTS FROM THE UNITED STATES OF AMERICA: American students must meet the general admissions standards as explained above.
 Also, American students must have a valid student visa, which can be obtained at a port of entry or at the nearest Canadian Consulate.
 A student will need an acceptance letter and evidence of sufficient funds/financial support to obtain a student visa.
 This visa must be presented prior to enrollment.